 There is surprisingly little research addressing this question.
 As I note elsewhere, opens in a new window each age is associated with its own costs and benefits.

 But it’s fair to make a two general points.

 1. The widespread belief that early potty training causes psychological or behavioral problems is not supported by the evidence.
 As I note below, this idea seems to have arisen because people conflated early training with bad training.

 2. Kids who are trained late — i.e., after 32 months — might be at greater risk for developing bladder problems.

 For the details, read on.

-Many parents--particularly Western parents--worry that early toilet training is harmful to children.
-This idea has been promoted by pediatricians and child-care professionals.
+Some parents today worry that early toilet training is harmful to children.
 As I will argue below, the scientific evidence doesn’t back it up.
 But where did the idea come from in the first place?

 Early potty training got a bad reputation because it was once associated with bad training methods.

 In the 1920s and 1930s, parents were urged to impose a rigid toilet training regimen on children before they could walk.
 Techniques were coercive, even abusive.

 One government manual instructed parents to enforce “absolute regularity” of bowel movements by inserting a soap stick in the infant’s rectum at precise times of the day (United States Department of Labor 1935).